22vv0/asphyxia_plugins/README.md

 **Notes:**
 - This is a WIP plugin for DDR World and things might break so please use this at your own risk.
 - Please be aware that this plugin and the savefile it produces are incompatible with the official plugin, or any other forks.
 Please be cautious of using other plugins' savefiles with this fork of the plugin, or using this fork's savefile with other plugins.
-- Please back up your save data to prevent unwanted issues, especially while using this experimental plugin.
+- Please back up your save data to prevent unwanted issues (just in case)
-- Please please please feel free to open PRs!

 musicdb.xml Usage Guide
 ===========